yiwen950725/blog/source/_posts/CST Term4.md

 categories: ["Life @BCIT"]
 ---

 # This was written in June 2021.
-I got my diploma yesterday.
+I got my diploma yesterday (2021-06-28).
 Here are some tips for Term 4 (online).
 <font size="3">